UN-OCHA/hid-api/CONTRIBUTING.md

 # Installation / Setup

-The complete [HID Developer onboarding documentation ](https://docs.google.com/document/d/1h3MX_ay7EyFr62dyhvdSXAOP2g4ho3j7m3KNdG8ZFxE/edit) can be found in Google docs.
-This file covers one-time technical setup notes.
-You should only need these notes when onboarding, or setting up the repo on a new computer.
+The best way to set up HID is by using the HID stack repo and following instructions there.

 ## Development on OCHA Infra

 ### Testing different environments

-The [HID API wiki](https://github.com/UN-OCHA/hid_api/wiki/The-HID-environments) contains up-to-date information on various environments for testing the API or client-side app.
+The [HID API wiki](https://github.com/UN-OCHA/hid_api/wiki/The-HID-environments) contains up-to-date information on various environments for testing the API or Authentication features.

 ### Authenticating with Dev/Stage/Live